Foreign relations of Abkhazia

-The Republic of Abkhazia is a partially recognized state in the South Caucasus that declared independence from Georgia during the War in Abkhazia (1992–1993).
-At the time, the Soviet Union had only just recently collapsed (in 1991).
+The Republic of Abkhazia is a partially recognized state in the South Caucasus which declared independence from Georgia during the War in Abkhazia (1992–1993).
+At the time, the Soviet Union had recently collapsed (1991).

 Since 1992, Abkhazia has sought recognition as a sovereign state from the international community.
-Abkhazia is considered by most of the international community to be part of Georgia.
+Abkhazia is still considered by most countries to be part of Georgia.
+Abkhazia maintains relations with five United Nations (UN) member states and two other partially recognized states.